chumbacash/crypto-trading-ml-bot/README.md

 To backtest the model, run the `backtest.py` script.
 This will simulate trading on historical data and output the performance metrics.

     ```bash
-    pip install -r requirements.txt
+    python scripts/backtest.py
     ```

 ### Live Trading

 For live trading, you can use the `live_trading_bot.py` script (optional).
 Note that this script is a template and will need to be customized with your trading platform API details.

     ```bash
-    pip install -r requirements.txt
+    python scripts/live_trading_bot.py
     ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## By Chumbacash ✌🌷

-This is not a financial advice whatsoever, I create it for fun Infact it's a losing model 😪😂😂!
+This is not financial advice whatsoever; I created it for fun.

+## Disclaimer

+Infact, this is a losing model, my bad 'sorry' 😪😂😂.
+Use at your own risk and discretion.